Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Transfer (ET)

 \section{\uppercase{Energy Transfer (ET)}}

-WET refers to the intentional transmission of energy using dedicated transmitters to power EH devices and even other transmitters.
-In contrast to ambient EH, WET provides a controllable and predictable energy supply and the tools for increasing the end-to-end power conversion efficiency.
+ET refers to the intentional transmission of energy using dedicated transmitters to power EH devices, and thus it is mostly/inherently wireless, leading to WET.
+In contrast to ambient EH, WET provides a controllable and predictable energy supply and the tools for increasing the end-to-end power CE.
 In Table~\ref{tab:WETComparison}, we compare the current development state of the WET technologies discussed in this section.
-In the following subsections, we cover popular implementations of WET and outlook wireless energy trading in the context of microgrids.